Aaron Rodgers: Early life

-Rodgers was born on December 2, 1983, in Chico, California, the son of Darla Leigh (née Pittman) and Edward Wesley Rodgers.
+Aaron Charles Rodgers was born on December 2, 1983, in Chico, California, the son of Darla Leigh (née Pittman) and Edward Wesley Rodgers.
 His father is a Texas-born chiropractor who played football as an offensive lineman for the Chico State Wildcats from 1973 to 1976.
 Rodgers is of English, Irish and German ancestry.
 The family moved to Ukiah, California, where he attended Oak Manor Elementary School.
 Edward Rodgers tossed a football with his sons Luke, Aaron and Jordan Rodgers, and told them not to drink and not to party in college or they would limit themselves in sports like he did.
 Aaron took this advice to heart.
 At the age of ten, he was featured on the front page of the Ukiah Daily Journal for his top performance at a local basketball free throw competition.

 Later, the family moved to Beaverton, Oregon, where Rodgers attended Vose Elementary School and Whitford Middle School, and played baseball in the Raleigh Hills Little League at shortstop, center field and pitcher.

 The Rodgers family returned to Chico in 1997, and Aaron attended Pleasant Valley High School, starting for two years at quarterback and garnering 4,421 passing yards.
 He set single-game records of six touchdowns and 440 all-purpose yards.
 Rodgers set a single-season school record with 2,466 total yards in 2001.
 He graduated from Pleasant Valley High School in spring 2002, after scoring 1310 in the SAT and with an A− average.